SquashConsulting/kaliningrad/README.md

 ## Template Microservice (In Progress)

-Typescript powered DAL microservice macro-programmable template to be using during the Project Generation stage.
+Typescript powered DAL microservice macro-programmable template to be used during the Project Generation stage.